getsentry/FaultOrdering/README.md

 ### Accessing results

-Results are added as a XCTAttachment named "order-file"
+Results are added as a XCTAttachment named `"order-file"`.

 ### Device support

 To run on a physical device the app must link to the `FaultOrdering` product from this package.
-Update your main app target to have this framework in it’s embedded frameworks.
+Update your main app target to have this framework in it's embedded frameworks.